NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 4. "Overlap" -- Two things (e.g., two different nets or a net and an SMD) overlap.
 Usually bad, but you'll probably see some for you bridge and the antenna triggers some as well, you can approve these particular ones.
 5. "Width" -- A net is thinner than it should be.
 You'll get one of these between the antenna net and the balun.
 Usually they are not a good idea, but sometimes they are ok.
 For instance, the IMU datasheet says that narrow power/ground traces are fine for that part, so you could route those nets with thinner traces than the other power nets.
 6. "Clearance" -- Two separate pieces of metal are too close.
 Generally, you should cannot ignore these, since the minimum spacing is manufacturing constraint.
+7. "Smd,  - Net Class" -- Fusion360 is worried that a pad connected to a net is too small for the net's net class.
+These tend to show up on the antenna driver.
+You can approve these.

 You can approve errors, but I will be looking at them closely.
 You should be skeptical about approving errors.
 They are called errors for a reason.

 #### Clearance Errors on the IMU